Admission

 Parent/student portal

-Our all-new parent/student portal is a complete website dedicated to everything parents and students need in one place.
+Our parent/student portal, called the Hub, is a complete website dedicated to everything parents and students need in one place.
 Here, you'll find the most detailed and relevant calendars for you and your family.
-Calendars in the portal will include key academic dates as well as things that are happening specifically in your division and in your classes.
+Calendars in the Hub will include key academic dates as well as things that are happening specifically in your division and your classes.
 New families will be given portal access at the beginning of August.

 Also, don't forget about our main athletics calendar and our arts calendar.
-These are a great source of information about upcoming school-wide athletics events and future concerts and plays held in the Highland Center for the Arts and around the Highland campus.
+These are a great source of information about upcoming school-wide athletics events and future concerts and plays held in the Michael A. Hughes Center for the Arts and around the Highland campus.

 • Dress code